alvaro-8a/hardhat-smartcontract-lottery-fcc/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Check the Smart Contract deployed on Rinkeby Network [here](https://rinkeby.etherscan.io/address/0xACF8a950bE8E4eAFc11F176a085d07D6211452A1#code)

 All the code was developed for learning purposes and is from [Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course](https://www.youtube.com/watch?v=gyMwXuJrbJQ&lis) by freeCodeCamp.org and Patrick Collins

 The project represents a smart contract for a fair raffle system.
 People can enter the raffle by paying 0.01 ETH.